Why is my phone getting so hot all of a sudden?

 - Avoid sudden temperature changes: Although it’s tempting, don’t put your smartphone somewhere too cold, like the fridge or freezer.
 And please don’t put your handset under water—even if it’s IP68 certified.

 Sadly, if you’ve followed our steps and your handset is still scorching, it could mean it’s on the brink.
 But don’t fret—if that’s the case, you can sell your old phone to Envirofone and get cash for a good-as-new refurbished phone.
 Even if the battery is on the blink!
-Head to our refurbished phone page to check out our range of affordable mobiles from top phone manufacturers!
+Head to our refurbished phone page to check out our range of cheap unlocked phones from top phone manufacturers like refurbished android phones and Samsung refurbished phones.